FeryrArdacon/popup-js/README.md

 # popup-js
-A JavaScript Library for popups.
+A JavaScript library for popups.
+(Requires JQuery)

 Pictures of the standard popups: